Sonoma Speaker Series - In Conversation with Daniel Ellsberg

 “Ultimately all journalism—especially watchdog journalism, accountability journalism, investigative journalism, call it what you will—aims to lay bare problems in the hope that someone will fix them.
 We want to make a difference.”
 Bill Keller

-Cleve Jones, Author, AIDS & LGBT Rights Activist
+Sonoma Speaker Series: In Conversation With Cleve Jones - Author, AIDS & LGBT Rights Activist

 Cleve Jones is an American human rights activist, author and lecturer.
 Jones joined the gay liberation movement in the early 1970s.
 He was mentored by pioneer LGBT activist Harvey Milk and worked in Milk’s City Hall office as a student intern until Milk’s assassination in 1978.